ZiyangJiao/FAST24_CVSS_FEMU/README.md

     ```
 This new `nvme-cli` command enbales the CV-SSD mode, where `cdw12` is used to adjust the acceleration factor for aging, and `cdw13` is used to update the threshold to determine retired blocks.
 A lower value makes the blocks retire earlier and thus causes a shorter device lifetime and higher device reliability.
 The CV-SSD will use the default threshold and ignore this field if `cdw13=0x00`.

-## 8. FIO experiments on CVSSD (Without logical capacity adjustment)
+## 8. FIO experiments on CV-SSD (Without logical capacity adjustment)

 - To run FIO directly:
     ```bash